HOME SEARCH ALL TOPICS

 Greengrocer scales.

-Note the pointed pan, to make it easier to tip into a bag and the heavy weights as customers suitable for weighing out potatoes.
+Note the pointed pan, to make it easier to tip contents into bags and the heavy weights for weighing out potatoes.

 The women worked at an extremely fast pace, never stopping to chat.
-This could have been because of the long queues or just that that was their personalities.
+This could have been because of the long queues or just their personalities.

-The following photo was given to the website with the comment that it was from the 1940s as a celebration of Empire Day.
-Yet it looks far too luxurious for wartime, or even the period of austerity in the years after the war.
-Also I don't ever remember any formal recognition of Empire Day, although my mother, writing of her schooldays around 1912 remembered the celebrations clearly.
-Furthermore the placard advertising apples from Canada is very much in the style of Victorian and Edwardian times, and there is a profusion of bananas and the enlargement below shows a customer at the back of the shop wearing a 1920s/30s style hat.
+It was given to this website with the comment that it was from the 1940s as a celebration of Empire Day.
+Yet it is far too luxurious for wartime, or even the period of austerity in the years after the war.
+Furthermore I don't ever remember any formal recognition of Empire Day when I was a child in the 1940s, although my mother, writing of her schooldays around 1912 remembered the celebrations well.
+Furthermore the placard advertising apples from Canada is very much in the style of Victorian and Edwardian times, and there is a profusion of bananas.

 North London greengrocers shop, probably late 1940s or possibly early 1950s